PaulBone/lamp-smartener/README.md

 Using the device
 ----------------

-Each button will twoggle it's lamp (if installed).
-In the single lamp version the 2nd button can be used to run automations in home assistant.
+Each button will twoggle it's lamp (if installed) or drive automations in Home Assistant.
+In the single lamp version by default the 2nd button does nothing directly, but it can be used to run automations in home assistant.

 Pressing and holding both buttons together for 10 seconds will initiate a factory reset, the status light will glow orange and any lamps will flash,